Bob Vila’s 10 “Must Do” Projects for February

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Though it’s the shortest month of the year, there’s still plenty to be done in February, including organizing the contents of drawers and closets, and preparing last year’s taxes and this year’s gardens.
+Though it’s the shortest month of the year, there’s still plenty to be done in February, including organizing drawers and closets, and preparing last year’s taxes and this year’s gardens.
 Warm weather will be here before we know it, which is why now’s also the time to repair window screens, clean garden tools, and prepare for another season of outdoor living.

-2. Store More in the Kitchen
+2. Store more in the kitchen.

 However large or small our kitchens may be, they never seem to have enough storage space, or enough horizontal space on which to meal prep.
 Take back your counter space by thinking vertically: Hang a pegboard on which you can corral tools and pans, or build high shelves (or use the space above kitchen cabinets) to stow small or less frequently used items.